PrinceMerluza/purecloud-spotify-presence-app/README.md

 #### TODO (aka probably won't be done)

-1. App shoud check if current track is the same to limit calls to PureCloud Presence API.

-2. Websockets instead of manual polling if Spotify ever implements it for their Web API.
+1. Websockets instead of manual polling if Spotify ever implements it for their Web API.

-3. Spotify Controls on the widget.
+2. Spotify Controls on the widget.

-4. Take care of refreshing Spotify token (defaulted to 1 hour).
+3. Take care of refreshing Spotify token (defaulted to 1 hour).
 Spotify does not support implicit grant to refresh the token.

 #### Known Bugs